marceltransier/ttt_discord_bot/README.md

 ### Usage

 - Start the bot by runing the node command with the `ttt_discord_bot/discord_bot/` directory
 - Connect your Steam Account with the bot by typing `!discord YourDiscordTag` in the ingame chat.
-E.g `!discord marcel.js#4402`
+E.g `!discord marcel.js#4402`.
+If you're lazy and there is nobody else with your discord discriminator (`#4402`) in the ttt channel, it's enough if you use this.
+E.g. `!discord 4402`
 - If you're **dead in Garry's Mod**, the **game-state is in progress**, you're **connected with discord** and you're in the **configured voice channel**, the bot will mute you.

 ## Credits